Parameterized Prompt for Incremental Object Detection: EXPERIMENTS

 \subsection{Visualized Comparison}

-We analyze the visualized comparison between P$^2$IOD and MD-DETR to illustrate that the confusion issue is being addressed.
-Specifically, in Fig. \ref{fig: Prompt visualize}, the visualizations of MD-DETR exhibit numerous false positives, indicating that the confused prompts pool introduces incorrect prompts into the detector, thereby increasing scores for irrelevant categories.
-In contrast, P$^2$IOD significantly reduces such false positives, demonstrating the effectiveness of our approach in mitigating confusion.
-We also observe that although P$^2$IOD and MD-DETR have nearly identical confidence for detecting people in the first task, as the tasks increase, the confidence in MD-DETR rapidly declines, indicating that the confusion in MD-DETR affects the confidence of positive targets.
+We analyze the visualized comparison between P$^2$IOD and MD-DETR to illustrate that the confusion is being addressed.
+In Fig.~\ref{fig: Prompt visualize}, the visualizations of MD-DETR exhibit numerous false positives, indicating that the confused prompts pool introduces incorrect prompts into the detector, thereby increasing scores for irrelevant categories.
+In contrast, P$^2$IOD reduces such false positives, demonstrating the effectiveness of our approach in mitigating confusion.
+We also observe that although P$^2$IOD and MD-DETR have nearly identical confidence in detecting people in the first task, MD-DETR's confidence rapidly declines as the number of tasks increases, suggesting that confusion in MD-DETR undermines confidence in positive objects.
 In contrast, the confidence in P$^2$IOD remains almost unchanged, proving that our method is unaffected by confusion.